Anointed Metatron and Mediator

 … and they saw the Elohim of Israel, and under His feet like a paved work of sapphire stone, and like the heavens for brightness.
 Yet He did not stretch out His hand against the chiefs of the children of Israel!
 And they saw Elohim, and they ate and drank.
 (Exo 24:10-11)

-The same perspective of YHVH being in heaven appears in Exo 20:22, when YHVH said to Mosheh after the uttering of the Covenant,
+The same perspective of the Eternal being in heaven appears again in Exo 20:22, when He said to Mosheh after the utterance of the Covenant,

 Say this to the children of Israel: You yourselves have seen that I have spoken to you from the heavens.
 (Exo 20:22)

-Since these verses are seemingly contradictory, how can they be reconciled?
-Where was YHVH at the giving of the Covenant: in heaven or on the mountain, and who uttered the Ten Commandments in thunders and lightning?
-Because to make the things even more perplexing to us, in the culmination of the revelation (Exo 24:17), we are told that at Sinai the entire nation saw the appearance of YHVH.
+Since these statements are seemingly contradictory, how can they be reconciled?
+Where was YHVH at the giving of the Covenant: in heaven or on the mountain?
+Because to make the things even more perplexing to the careful reader, in the culmination of the revelation (Exo 24:17), the Torah tells us that at Sinai the entire nation saw the appearance of the Eternal.

 And the appearance of the glory of Yehovah was like a consuming fire on the top of the mountain, before the eyes of the children of Israel.
 (Exo 24:17)